-It started out as a bit of fun to create festive cheer, but little did staff at Hull and East Yorkshire Hospitals NHS Trust know they were about to get a history lesson.
+It started out as a bit of fun to create festive cheer, but little did staff at Hull University Teaching Hospitals NHS Trust know they were about to get a history lesson.

 The Dr Hermon Cup was originally awarded back in 1938 to the ‘Best Decorated Ward’ at the old Anlaby Road Hospital.
 After the 78-year-old silver trophy was recently uncovered in the Trust Archive, a small team of staff decided to stage a new competition to crown the hospitals’ most festive ward or patient-facing department of 2016.
 But the identity of Dr Hermon was still unknown.

 Step forward Angela Chapman, a Personal Assistant working in the Estates, Facilities and Development Team.
 As the competition was being promoted to staff across Castle Hill Hospital and Hull Royal Infirmary, Angela’s interest was piqued by the spelling of the doctor’s surname.
 After consulting her mum, whose maiden name was Hermon, the origins of the cup could be traced to Dr Richard Hermon, an Honorary Radiologist working in the city in the 20s, 30s and 40s, and the cousin of Angela’s maternal grandfather.

 “I knew as soon as I saw the name that there must be some connection, as Hermon is quite an unusual name, and particularly that way of spelling it.
 I thought it just had to be a relative, and when I checked with mum, who’s in her 80s, it turns out that Richard Hermon was indeed my grandfather’s cousin on my mum’s side.